DataDog/dd-sdk-flutter/packages/datadog_flutter_plugin/README.md

 more details

+## Data Storage

+### Android

+Before data is uploaded to Datadog, it is stored in cleartext in your application's cache directory.
+This cache folder is protected by [Android's Application Sandbox][1], meaning that on most devices this data can't be read by other applications.
+However, if the mobile device is rooted, or someone tampers with the linux kernel, the stored data might become readable.

+### iOS

+Before data is uploaded to Datadog, it is stored in cleartext in the cache directory (`Library/Caches`) of your [application sandbox][2], which can't be read by any other app installed on the device.

 ## Platform Support and Notes

 | Android | iOS |  Web | MacOS | Linux | Windows |